simonmichael/hledger_site/src/1.34/hledger-ui.md

     General help flags:
       -h --help                 show command line help
          --tldr                 show command examples with tldr
-         --info                 show the hledger manual with info --man                  show the hledger manual with man --version              show version information
+         --info                 show the manual with info
+         --man                  show the manual with man
+         --version              show version information

+With hledger-ui, the `--debug` option sends debug output to a `hledger-ui.log` file in the current directory.

 ## MOUSE